Book Reviews - March 2003

 I enjoyed this book, and it certainly made my way to work pass more quickly for a couple of days.

-See also my reviews of Nick Earls other books:
+Read my other reviews of Nick Earls's books:

 thriller

-Review scribbled down on the 30th of March 2003
+Review written on the 30th of March 2003

 I rate this book 9/10: